wizeline/serverless-fullstack/README.md

 ## Remove auto-verification

 Inside of `serverless.yaml`, remove the `cognitoAutoConfirmUser` function, the `CognitoAutoConfirmUserLambdaCognitoPermission` resource, and the `PreSignUp: !GetAtt CognitoAutoConfirmUserLambdaFunction.Arn` line.
+Remove `ConfirmSignUpRedirectToSignIn` from `packages/ui/src/AuthenticatedApp.js`